 Beers from numerous sources were imported to Mandate Palestine in the 1930s.
-As demographic background (apart the obvious), see census details for 1931 in this link.
-The total population that year was 1,035,821 which included a small number of H.M.
+As demographic background, see the census details for 1931 in this link.
+The total population of Palestine that year was 1,035,821 which included a small number of H.M.
 Forces.

-The permanent residents comprised Muslims,* Jews, and Christians plus small numbers of other denominations.
-It is beyond our scope here to examine alcohol patterns in the various groups but the British presence, which increased after 1934 due to the Arab-Jewish conflict, likely formed a disproportionate part of the market.
+The permanent residents comprised Muslims,* Jews, Christians and small numbers of other denominations.
+It is beyond our scope here to examine alcohol consumption patterns in the various groups but the British presence, which increased after 1934 due to the Arab-Jewish conflict, likely formed a disproportionate part of the market.

-Below is an image of Bialik Street, Tel Aviv, 1930s, via The Library of Congress.
+Below is an image of Bialik Street, Tel Aviv in the period under review, via The Library of Congress.

-In the interwar period, some countries exported small quantities of beer to Palestine, often too small for mention in news stories or advertisements.
-Italian beer is a good example, see this table in The Dynamics of the International Brewing Industry Since 1800, T.R.
+During the interwar period some countries exported small amounts of beer to Palestine, often too small for mention in news stories or advertisements.
+Italian beer is a good example, see the amounts recorded in this table, from The Dynamics of the International Brewing Industry Since 1800 (1998) by T.R.
 Gourvish & R.G.
-Wilson (1998).
-There was a spike in 1933 to 1200 hl but generally the amounts, at least to 1936, were tiny.
+Wilson.
+There was a spike in 1933 to 1200 hl but generally the amounts imported, at least to 1936, were tiny.

-I’d think Italian diplomatic presence, and perhaps trade or social groups connected to Italy, formed the customer base.
+The Italian diplomatic presence, and perhaps business or social groups connected to Italy, probably formed the customer base.

-Small amounts of Cyprus-made beer came in as well, from AETOS Brewing aka Cyprus Beer Co. set up by Christodoulos Platanis in Athalassa, Nicosia.
-An evocative period label can be seen in an enthusiast’s outline of the history.
-See also this 1938 account in the Palestine Post.
+Small amounts of Cyprus-brewed beer came in as well, from AETOS Brewing aka Cyprus Beer Co., established by Christodoulos Platanis in Athalassa, Nicosia.
+An evocative period label was reproduced in an enthusiast’s outline pertaining to Cyprus brewing history.
+See also this 1938 account from the Palestine Post.

-Interestingly, AETOS also used a wide-winged bird logo, akin seemingly to Palestine Brewery’s eagle logo.
-Whether it was used in Palestine or caused any other issue between the two breweries I cannot say.
-As far as I know there were no ownership links between them.
+Interestingly, AETOS also employed a wide-winged bird logo, rather similar to the Palestine Brewery’s eagle logo.
+Whether it was used in Palestine, or caused any other issue between the two breweries, did not appear from our review.
+As far as I know there were no ownership links between the two breweries.

-Their history is connected to the German Templar movement and avatars Christof Hoffmann, father and son.
-The communities probably brewed on a small scale for local use, as well.
+The history, in Haifa and other localities, is connected to the German Templar movement of which Christof Hoffmann, both father and son, were avatars.
+These communities probably brewed on a small scale for local use.

-Pross’s Restaurant and Beer Garden, German Colony, Carmel Avenue, Haifa, was connected to the Templars into the early years of WW II.
-Joan Comay, in her Introducing Israel (1962, 1969), gives some background.
+Pross’s Restaurant and Beer Garden of the German Colony, Carmel Avenue, in Haifa, was a well-known enterprise in Palestine until early in WW II.
+Joan Comay, in her Introducing Israel (1962, 1969), gives useful background.

-In April 1937 an ad from Pross’ advertised real Munich Spaten beer.
-Pross’ advertised regularly in the Palestine Post until (at least) August 1939, except by then German beer is not referenced.
-Some Pross’ ads state it was “In-bounds to Sergeants and W.O.s in Plain Clothes”, see e.g. here, in 1939, which speaks for itself.
+In April 1937 an ad of Pross’s vaunted Munich Spaten beer.
+Pross advertised regularly in the Palestine Post until (at least) August 1939, except that towards the end German beer was not mentioned.
+Some Pross ads state that its premises were “In-bounds to Sergeants and W.O.s in Plain Clothes”, see e.g. here, in 1939, which speaks for itself.

-The famous Czech Pilsner Urquell was likely available in Palestine in the mid-30s, although I haven’t found an instance.
-It was certainly available in Cairo in 1937: a Jewish-owned cafe sold it with pride “very cold” alongside a kosher kitchen.
+The famous Czech Pilsner Urquell was likely available in Palestine in the mid-30s, although we haven’t yet found an instance.
+It was certainly available in Cairo in 1937, a Jewish cafe sold it with pride “very cold” alongside a kosher kitchen.

-Omar Foda, a scholar of Egyptian brewing history, states at p.
-58 in Egypt’s Beer: Stella, Identity, and the Modern State that in the 1920s Palestine was among the regular export markets for the Crown Brewery (Cairo, Alexandria, est. 1899) but the market declined in the 1930s.
+Omar Foda, a scholar of Egypt’s brewing history, authored the book Egypt’s Beer: Stella, Identity, and the Modern State.
+At p.
+58 he states that in the 1920s Palestine was one of the regular export markets for the Crown Brewery in Cairo (est. 1899) but the market declined in the 1930s.

 Finally, in 1939-1940 canned U.S. Budweiser and bottled Pabst Blue Ribbon appeared in Palestine.
-The latter was advertised in the Palestine Post, January 1940.
+Pabst was advertised, for example, in the Palestine Post in January 1940.

-In contrast to all these cases, beer described in the Jewish press as from Syria had a prominent position in the import market.
-Even after Palestine Brewery started production this remained the case to a point.
+Beer described in the Jewish press as from “Syria” was also imported to Palestine.
+This beer held a prominent share of the import market.
+Even after the Palestine Brewery started production this remained the case to a point.

-Palestine Brewery was completed in late 1935.
-It first marketed beer on January 15, 1936 per this report in Chicago’s The Sentinel.
+The Palestine Brewery was completed in late 1935.
+It first marketed beer on January 15, 1936, according to this report in Chicago’s The Sentinel.
 A January 1937 story in the Palestine Post gives a snapshot of the Palestine beer market between 1934 and 1936.